Welcome to Encatch Docs

 Customize the look and feel of your feedback form

-Appearance tab - Additional Settings
+Appearance tab overview

 Overview